Welcome to Messiah College!

-Messiah College seeks to provide a safe campus environment by instituting policies, procedures, and guidelines to further define the College’s roles as an 1) educational, residential, cultural, and recreational facility for students; 2) a place of employment; 3) a community resource; and 4) a client and business partner.
+Messiah College seeks to provide a safe campus environment for our visitors and others by instituting policies, procedures, and guidelines to further define the College’s roles as an 1) educational, residential, cultural, and recreational facility for students; 2) a place of employment; 3) a community resource; and 4) a client and business partner.

 Visitors are an important aspect of the College’s daily operations.
 Visitors come to Messiah College for many reasons.
 For example, prospective students and their families visit and tour campus; students visit with friends; job applicants visit Human Resources or participate in scheduled interviews; vendors deliver essential products and supplies to appropriate offices; service and maintenance professionals make scheduled repairs and community members attend public events in campus facilities.

 For the purpose of this policy, the term “visitor” refers to anyone who is not a currently enrolled Messiah College student or a currently employed member of the faculty, administration or staff.

 Messiah College's campus is private property and a residential educational community.
 Accordingly, all visitors are expected to respect and abide by campus policies, posted regulations and instructions by authorized campus personnel.
 Visitors are expected to adhere to campus speed limits; to park in appropriately marked visitor spaces; to abstain from the use of drugs, alcohol and tobacco while on campus; and to refrain from uninvited visits to private areas such as residence halls, classrooms, and employee offices.
 Visitors are also expected to abide by the College’s policies regarding the prohibition of firearms and other potentially harmful weapons on college property—including the storage of these items in vehicles on campus.